I’m Abby, and I am an incoming PhD student at

 the ways in which action towards social change can be a powerful mechanism for learning.

-As an early-career researcher and teaching fellow, I’m committed to cultivating personally meaningful learning experiences and an environment where everyone feels safe, respected, and intellectually challenged.
-It is in these moments that we are often most creative and passionate, in ways that are authentic to us.
+As an early-career researcher and teaching fellow, I’m committed to cultivating personally meaningful learning experiences and an environment where everyone feels safe, respected, and intellectually challenged, as I believe that in these moments that we are often most creative and passionate, in ways that are authentic to us.

 Prior to HGSE, I graduated from the University of Washington with a bachelor's degree in Education Studies: Education